 Establishing a precise zero is the foundation for effective marksmanship.
 Zeroing IR lasers has always been a chore.
+Just getting a range at night is often difficult or impossible.
 The ‘bloom’ or ‘halo’ caused by the laser dot on traditional zero targets make it close to impossible to determine with any precision where the laser dot (point of aim) actually is in relation to the center of the target.
-Our patent pending Zero Targets have three features that make zeroing easier and more precise.
+Our IR Laser Zero Targets have three features that make zeroing easier and more precise.

 Next, approximate impact area for zero distances of 50/ 200m, 100m, and 25/ 300m (using the constant offset method, which we generally recommend) are indicated by three circles that are printed onto the target.

 Finally, each target has a zero adjustment grid that is designed to match the lasers adjustment increments so that 1 click on the laser’s adjustors = 1 square on the target.
 On this particular target, the grid squares are each 1 cm.

 And... a new feature.
 The grid also includes alphanumeric identifiers so that shooters can: 1) use our target to get an approximate zero; 2) confirm at distance and make fine adjustments if needed; 3) shoot our target again to identify and record their refined/ precise zero position.
 This allows for future confirmation of zero at 25m.